6 Things Adult Learners Should Look for in a College Program

 Are you bringing in credits from other schools?
 Machtemes says concerns about transferable credits are a common query she hears from prospective students.
 Before you invest in a program, you probably want to know which of your credits from elsewhere they will accept.

 “We only require an unofficial transcript for review before the student even enrolls,” Machtemes says.
-She explains that Rasmussen College will review each student’s transcript and identify which credits will transfer, which will not transfer—and an explanation behind those choices, before a student commits to the program.
+She explains that Rasmussen University will review each student’s transcript and identify which credits will transfer, which will not transfer—and an explanation behind those choices, before a student commits to the program.

 Looking for more information about credit transfer policies?
 Our article, “Will My Credits Transfer?
 Answering Common Questions Transfer Students Ask”, can help!